alexwlchan/alexwlchan.net/_posts/2017/2017-06-07-crossness-visit.md

 date: 2017-06-07 20:50:00 +0000
 layout: post
 slug: crossness-pumping-station
 summary: Pictures from my recent visit to Crossness, a Victorian pumping station for London's sewers.
 title: A visit to the Crossness pumping station
+theme:
+  card_type: summary_large_image
+  image: /images/2017/P5280917_2x.jpg
 ---

 In the early nineteenth century, the River Thames was heavily polluted.